kolenaIO/kolena/docs/metrics/f1-score.md

 before computing these metrics, a confidence score threshold must be applied to inferences to decide which should be used for metrics computation and which should be ignored.

 A small change to this confidence score threshold can have a large impact on threshold-dependent metrics.
-While most models are deployed with a
+To evaluate a model across _all_ thresholds, rather than at a single-threshold, use threshold-independent metrics, like **average precision**.